bitdotgames/BHL/README.md

 > cd example && ./run.sh

-This example executes the following [ simple script ](example/hello.bhl)
+This example executes the following [ simple script ](example/unit.bhl)

+> Unit starts...

+> No target in range

+> Idling 3 sec...

+> State changed!

+> Idle interrupted!

+> Found new target 703!
+Approaching it.

+> Attacking target 703

+> Target 703 is dead!

+> Found new target 666!
+Approaching it.

+> State changed!

+> Found new target 902!
+Approaching it.

+> Attacking target 902

+> Target 902 is dead!

+> No target in range

+> Idling 1 sec...

+> Idle complete

+> No target in range

+> Idling 1 sec...

+> State changed!

-> ...
+> Idle interrupted!

-> Hello, John Silver

-> Bye, John Silver

-> Hello, John Silver

 > ...